The University of Chicago Policy on Title IX Sexual Harassment

 In Illinois, the legal age of consent is 17 but rises to 18 if the Title IX Respondent holds a position of trust, authority, or supervision in relation to the victim.
 This means that there can be no consent when one participant in the sexual activity is under the legal age of consent and any other participant is at or over the legal age of consent.

-Consent is such a critical factor that Section VII is entirely dedicated to discussing it.
+Consent is such a critical factor that Section VII of this Policy is entirely dedicated to discussing it.

 “Decisionmaker” is an individual designated by the Title IX Coordinator or designee to reach a determination regarding responsibility in a Formal Title IX Complaint by applying the preponderance of the evidence standard of proof.
 The Decisionmaker cannot be the Title IX Coordinator or the Title IX Investigator assigned to the same Formal Title IX Complaint and must be free from conflicts of interest or bias against Title IX Complainants and Title IX Respondents generally, and conflicts of interest and bias against an individual Title IX Complainant or Title IX Respondent.